-Reflects the number of PSUs granted under the RTX LTIP during 2022, which vest based on Company performance relative to four performance metrics and the executive's continued employment, Reflects the number of PSUs granted under the RTX LTP during 2022, which vest based on Company performance relative to four performance metrics and the executive's continued employment, except in the case of death, disability, qualifying separation within two years of a change-in-control, retirement or certain involuntary terminations.
+(1) Reflects the number of PSUs granted under the RTX LTIP during 2022, which vest based on Company performance relative to four performance metrics and the executive's continued employment, except in the case of death, disability, qualifying separation within two years of a change-in-control, retirement or certain involuntary terminations.
 Vesting occurs following the three-year performance period with payouts ranging from 3.75%, if threshold performance is achieved for one of the TSR metrics that are weighted at 15%, to a maximum payout of 200%, if maximum performance is achieved for all four metrics.
 If RTX's three-year TSR is negative, the payout for each TSR portion of the award is capped at 100%, regardless of RTX's performance relative to the S&P 500 Index and our Core A&D Peers.
-Unvested PSUs do not earn dividend equivalents.
+Univested PSUs do not earn dividend equivalents.
 Vested PSUs are settled in unrestricted shares of RTX Common Stock at the end of the performance period following the Committee's review and approval of performance achievement levels.

-Reflects the number of SARs granted under the RTX LTIP during 2022, which vest and become exercisable three years from the grant date.
+(2) Reflects the number of SARs granted under the RTX LTIP during 2022, which vest and become exercisable three years from the grant date.
 Vesting is subject to the executive's continued employment, except in the case of death, disability, qualifying separation within two years of a change-in-control, retirement and certain involuntary terminations.
 Exercised SARs are settled in unrestricted shares of RTX Common Stock.

-The SAR exercise price equals the NYSE closing price of RTX Common Stock on the grant date.
+(3) The SAR exercise price equals the NYSE closing price of RTX Common Stock on the grant date.

-Reflects the grant date fair value of awards granted in 2022, with vesting assumed at 100% of target for PSUs.
+(4) Reflects the grant date fair value of awards granted in 2022, with vesting assumed at 100% of target for PSUs.
 Values are calculated in accordance with FASB ASC Topic 718, but excluding the effect of estimated forfeitures.